Safely support timely end-of-life symptom management in the home

 health providers lack policies and practices to help

 There is a lack of widespread, well-evidenced and easily accessible policies and practices around carer-led symptom management.

-A digital product that empowers lay carers to provide end-of-life symptom relief, with professional support
+An intervention that empowers lay carers to provide end-of-life symptom relief, with professional support

 Provides carers with the skills and confidence they need to administer subcutaneous injections, enabling them to better manage symptoms until their loved one dies.